alex-sharifi/linux-tips/README.md

 - Environment
   - `printenv` displays what has been stored in the environment variables.
   - You can obtain the value of any shell variable by prefixing its name with a `$` (The UNIX Programming Environment, pg 37).
   - `set` builtin displays what has been stored in the shell and environment variables, as well as any defined shell functions.
+"The value of a variable is associated with the shell that creates it, and is not automatically passed to the shell's children" (The UNIX Programming Environment, pg.
+89)
   - `printenv [var]` or `echo ${var}` displays the value of a specific variable.
   - The `~/.bashrc` file is a user's personal startup file.
 It can be used to extend or override settings in the global configuration script.
     - The `PATH` variable provides a list of directories to search for commands.
 It can be extended to include additional paths by `export PATH="${HOME}"/bin:"${PATH}"`.
 To add directores to your `PATH` or define additional environment variables, place the changes in the `~/.bashrc` file.
 "Probably the most useful shell variable is one that controls where the shell looks for commands.
 The syntax is a bit strange: a sequence of directory names separated by columns."
 (The UNIX Programming Environment, pg.
 37)
     - The `PS1` variable ('prompt string 1') defines how the prompt string looks.
 You can use various escape codes to set values and colours.
   - `variable=value` is how variables are assigned.
     - `declare -r VAR=VAL` defines a variable with constraints.
-    - `export VAR=VAL` tells the shell to make the contents of _VAR_ available to child processes of this shell.
+    - `export VAR=VAL` tells the shell to make the contents of _VAR_ available to child processes of this shell, i.e. when you want to make the value of a variable accessible in sub-shells, the shell's `export` command should be used.
+But do not `export` temporary variables set for short-term convenience.
   - `source [file]` forces bash to read the shell script in [file].
     - The dot `.` command is a synonym for the `source` command, a shell builtin that reads a specified file of shell commands and treats it like input from the keyboard.
+"The `.` command executes the commands in the current shell, rather than in a subshell."

 - Permissions
   - Modern Linux practise is to create a unique, single-member group with the same name as the user.